giovannellilab/Geomosaic/docs/source/commands/setup.md

         __`NOTE 1: Sample and reads name with no spaces`__: the values on the `sample` column (but also on the `r1` and `r2` columns) should __*not*__ present any space as it increases the folder organization complexity.
 However, Geomosaic will perform a check (assertion) and possibly print an Error message describing the line that containes the space.

         __`NOTE 2: Different lines with the same sample name are NOT allowed`__: sequencing data are often splitted for a single sample.
-In this case, is it quite common to `cat` them all in one file; this is performed for both R1 (read R1) and R2 (read R2).
+In this case, you should `cat` them all in one file for both R1 (read R1) and R2 (read R2).
+User should take care of this step beforehand.
 For example: cat S2_L001_R2.fastq.gz S2_L002_R2.fastq.gz > S2_R2.fastq.gz

     - (`-d`) the __directory__ containing all raw reads.
 The name of the listed files has to match the ones provided in the tabular table.